Little leaf of brinjal

 • Yellow sticky traps should be installed to divert the insect vectors.

-• Spraying with antibiotic, tetracyclin hydrochloride and streptomycin sulfate suppress the infection.
+• Spraying with antibiotics, tetracyclin hydrochloride, and streptomycin sulfate suppress the infection.

-• Affected plants should be removed and burnt.
+• Affected plants should be removed and burned.

 Content first created on 30-09-2020